nancy.harrison@infobridge-solutions.com

 Prototyping your conversion strategy

-• XSLT, XSL-FO for online and print output
+• XSLT, XSL-FO, and CSS for online and print output

 Automating document builds